 Overview

 SSH into running jobs to debug issues, inspect state, or troubleshoot your workflows in real-time.
-Access is automatically granted using the SSH keys from your GitHub account.
-Zero configuration required.
+When enabled by your organization admin, access is granted to job triggerers using their GitHub SSH keys.

 Basics